kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 This is deferred from alpha to keep the initial scope focused on the core
-problem: driver-declared sharing constraints plus scheduler-enforced lock tracking via structured parameters.
+problem: driver-declared sharing constraints plus scheduler-enforced lock tracking via CEL-extracted parameters.

 ### Soft / Preferred Affinity Keys

-The Alpha design enforces hard all-or-nothing matching: all declared `parameterKeys` must match or the device is filtered out.
+The Alpha design enforces hard all-or-nothing matching: every key returned by the slice's `sharingAffinity` extractors must agree with the device's current lock, or the device is filtered out.
 Real-world hardware may have hierarchical constraints where some keys are strict sharing requirements (e.g., Subnet) and others are scheduling preferences (e.g., Traffic-Class or bandwidth profile).

-A future enhancement could add a `required` vs `preferred` flag on individual entries in `parameterKeys`:
+A future enhancement could let the driver mark individual CEL expressions as `required` vs `preferred`:

-- **`required`** (default): Mismatch → device filtered out (current behavior)
+- **`required`** (default): Mismatch → device filtered out; key contributes to the lock (current behavior).
-- **`preferred`**: Mismatch → device passes Filter but is deprioritized in device selection
+- **`preferred`**: Mismatch → device passes Filter but is deprioritized in device selection; key does not contribute to the lock.

-This would allow device selection to optimize for Traffic-Class alignment while only enforcing hard locks on Subnet.
-The lock itself would only be set for `required` keys — `preferred` keys would remain advisory and never block scheduling.
-This avoids complicating the atomic lock model while still enabling soft optimization.

-### Typed Affinity Values Beyond Strings

-Alpha limits affinity matching to string equality (`map[string]string`), which covers all known use cases (subnets, bitstreams, partition keys).
-Non-string types could be added in the future if concrete use cases arise.

 ## Infrastructure Needed